Luca-Mezger/image_coloring_unet/readme.md

 ```

 ### Usage
-You need sufficiently powerful hardware to train the model.
+You need sufficiently powerful hardware to train the model effectively.
 1. run get_images.py
 You can specify the parameters either through the get_images.py file directly or through argparse:
 ```bash